manell0/MileStone-3-Book-Review/README.md

 - The image on the index.html and the backside image in the memory game was sourced from Google and is the Code Institute logo.

   - The smileys used as front images are found on google.

-- Sound in the game.

-   - I found the sounds in the game on my computer and have no idea where they originally come from.

 ## Code